wcm-io/wcm-io-testing/osgi-mock/src/site/markdown/index.md

 The following features are *not supported*:

-* Activation and deactivation methods of services are not called automatically
+* Activation and deactivation methods of services are not called automatically (but helper methods exist)
-* No dependency injection takes place, the dependencies has to be set manually (e.g. via reflection)
+* Dependency injection does not take place automatically (but helper methods exist)